unsw-cse-comp99-3900/capstone-project-9900w18basyncawait/Docker/README.md

 # Docker Running Instruction
 1. The docker and project is designed to run on Linux/Ubuntu system.
+Because this docker is created based on Ubuntu 22.04.
+The Ubuntu version before 22.04 will have error when running the docker.
 2. Download the whole project
 3. Go into Docker diretory
 4. To load docker using the command `docker load -i webmain.tar`